rpetti/resume/resume.md

 Technical Experience
 --------------------

-Open Source
-:	**Jenkins:** Developed and maintained several useful and some
-	niche plugins, including the (now deprecated) [perforce-plugin](http://github.com/jenkinsci/perforce-plugin).

-Infrastructure
-:	**Linux and Solaris:** Extensive experience with setup, maintenance,
-	and use of a variety of Unix distributions.

-:	**Ansible:** Makes use of Ansible for managing personal AWS instances, and build system
-	deployment.

-:	**Docker:** Uses docker for rapid prototyping of systems and configurations.

-:	**AWS:** Basic knowledge with Amazon Web Services, primarily Route53, EC2, and S3.

 Programming Languages
 :	**Java and Groovy:** Wrote and maintained java code for many years as part
 	of Jenkins plugin development, InstallAnywhwere plugins, and custom Ant tasks.